w1ndfury/w1ndfury/README.md

 ---

 ##  About Me

+🎓 &nbsp; ECE at Technical University of Crete.
+🌱 &nbsp; Learning more about Full Stack Development.
+🤔 &nbsp; Exploring new technologies and developing software solutions.

 - **Experience:** 4+ years in modern web development, focused on building maintainable and accessible applications.
 - **Specialties:** React, Next.js, modern web technologies, performance optimization.